 Students on research degrees work closely with an academic supervisor focusing on a specific research project to produce a thesis that represents a significant and substantial piece of work.
 Students are assessed on the basis of this thesis and a viva voce (an oral examination).

 In the UK’s 2014 Research Excellence Framework (REF) assessment exercise, Oxford was awarded the top ranking.
 48% of research and impact was given the top rating (4*), which means we have the largest volume of world-leading (4*) research in the UK.
-Medical and health teaching and research ranked by Times Higher Education as the world's best for six years running.

 The University provides a supportive environment in which researchers at every stage of their career will flourish.
 The University is dedicated to fostering research collaborations across the world with research institutions, research agencies, funding bodies, industrial and commercial partners, sponsors and benefactors.
 Oxford also offers four-year doctoral courses providing structured training and research experience in the first year, and a research project leading to a DPhil in subsequent years.
 These Doctoral Training Programmes are supported through links with industrial and other partners, and even other institutions.